celestiaorg/celestia-zkevm-ibc-demo/indexer/README.md

 This service indexes the mapping between EVM block heights and Celestia inclusion block heights and blob index in a [BeaconKit Rollkit rollup](https://github.com/rollkit/beacon-kit/tree/rollkit).

 It listens to Celestia blocks, decodes the beacon block in Simple Serialize (SSZ) format, and provides a queryable API for these mappings.
-The SSZ serialized beacon block is stored as a the first transaction in the Rollkit block.
+The SSZ serialized beacon block is stored as the first transaction in the Rollkit block.

 This indexer serves as a temporary stopgap solution.
 Future versions of Rollkit will include the data commitment as part of its header, making this external indexing service unnecessary.